-If you are visiting Phoenix, take that visitation to the next level and plan a meal or two at Barrio Café.
+If you are visiting Phoenix then take that visitation to the next level, and plan a meal or two at Barrio Café.
 When you arrive, make sure that you park in the back and have your camera in check.
-For those who take pictures for the gram or just like mural art, you will love what awaits for you!
+For those who take pictures for the gram or just like mural art, you will love what awaits for you.

 There are several exterior walls of exciting and colorful Mexican art murals by the parking lot.
 To enter, there will be a little red door that leads you to one of the most highly recognized Mexican restaurants in the nation.

 Inside you will find fun murals and a gallery of Mexican artwork that line the white brick walls.
 Art, culture and cuisine- it is all intertwined.